ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-re making ready the breakfast,
-they have no fear of the churn-dasher, or the
-clothes pounder, but lay hold of them with
-good will and to some effect when by doing
-so they can help along the housewerk with-
-out hindering their own, they are the handiest
-of all helpers in “ hog killing time,” and will
-even put up the clothes line in a stormy day
-without threats of committing suicide.—
-Honor to those who have patience in small
-matters as well as courage in great.
-These
-are the men who have made Michigan homes
-what they are, and whose descendants will
-improve upon the examples of their fathers.

 A Mother&#x27;s Influence.—Hon.
 Thomas H.
 Benton, in a speech in New York, turned to
 the ladies, and referring to his mother, said: